Gai Lan

 Seasonality

-Fall through early spring (October-March)
+Fall through early spring (October to March)

 Best Months